loghmanb/RuleScribe/README.md

 ## Documentation

 For more information on how to use RuleScribe, including advanced features and usage examples, refer to the [RuleScribe Wiki](https://github.com/loghmanb/rulescribe/wiki).
+Please first review the [disclaimer](https://github.com/loghmanb/rulescribe/wiki/Disclaimer).

 ## Contributing